cloudwaves/cloudwaves.github.io/_posts/2016-08-26-powershell-script-mssql-backup-zip-and-s3.md

 date:   2016-08-26 16:44:27
 categories: [powershell, mssql, automation, aws, s3]
 tags: [powershell, mssql, backup, automation, s3, aws]
-author: cloudwaves
 comments: true
 ---
 PowerShell (including Windows PowerShell and PowerShell Core) is a task automation <!--more-->and configuration management framework from Microsoft, consisting of a command-line shell and associated scripting language built on the .NET Framework.

-I was googling to find a script to backup my MSSQL database and zip the file and upload the content to S3 folder, but unfortunately I could not able to find.
+I was googling to find a script to backup my MSSQL database and zip the content plus uploading it to S3 folder, but unfortunately I could not able to find.
 So I made myself and sharing here.

 Requrinment:
     1. [7zip][7zip]
     2. [AWS Tools for Windows PowerShell][awspstools]

+First you need to specific the values to execute the script.
+The script will backup all your database available in the SQL Instance.
+If you need to exclude the database to not to backup, include the database name in $arrDBsToExclude.
+If you have IAM roles attached to instance, you no need to specify the $accessKey & $secretKey details.

 ## PowerShell Script